savob/savobajic.ca/content/projects/work/kneeload.md

 control system.
 Once a bridge was formed, the matter of adjusting motions would be trivial and the robot could perform entire tests unsupervised.

-Getting data in or out of the computer was pretty simple, the data aquisition unit (DAQ) we used to collect the applied force from the loadcell had several ununsed general purpose input/output (I/O) pins so we could use them without needing to bring in new hardware or reworking the code significantly.
+Getting data in or out of the computer was pretty simple, the data acquisition unit (DAQ) we used to collect the applied force from the load cell had several unused general purpose input/output (I/O) pins so we could use them without needing to bring in new hardware or reworking the code significantly.

 Getting data in or out of the robot presented issues though.
 There was no available I/O other than those